bfi-prog-notes/bfi-prog-notes.github.io/_posts/2024-03-25-spirit-of-the-beehive.md

 published: true
 date: 2024-03-25
 readtime: true
-categories: ['OF TIME AND LIGHT: THE FILMS OF VÍCTOR ERICE']
+categories: ['OF TIME AND LIGHT<br>THE FILMS OF VÍCTOR ERICE']
-tags: [Comedy]
+tags: [Drama]
-metadata: 'UK 1949, 84 mins<br> Director: Henry Cornelius'
+metadata: 'Spain 1973, 98 mins<br> Director: Víctor Erice'
-pdf: '2024-03-30-passport-to-pimlico.pdf'
+pdf: '2024-03-25-spirit-of-the-beehive.pdf'
 ---

 Erice’s remarkable first feature concerns a family living in a remote Castilian village shortly after the end of the Civil War, and centres on eight-year-old Ana, confused about the relationship of life and death after a screening of _Frankenstein_.
 A piercingly perceptive portrait of lonely lives haunted by grief, the film boasts images of both wondrously direct simplicity and enormous eloquence.